 If You are Retiring

 If you are retiring, you may choose to continue coverage with your current medical insurance plan.
-Please complete the applicable enrollment forms found here on the forms page under the heading "Retiring from University Service".
+Please complete the applicable enrollment forms found here on the forms page under the heading "Retiring/Retirees".
 These forms should be returned to the HR Service Center via mail or faxed to 313-577-0637 at least two weeks prior to your retirement date.

 Retiree medical insurance rates apply beginning the first of the month following your date of retirement.
-(Please note, if you are 9-month faculty retiring at the end of the Winter Semester in May, the retiree rate will apply beginning September 1.)
 You will be billed monthly for your premium by our billing agent, Navia Benefits Solutions.

 If you are age 65 or over, please apply for Medicare Part B (Medical Insurance) at your nearest Social Security Office about three months before your date of retirement.
 The Social Security Office may give you a form to be completed by your employer to verify your retirement and your medical insurance status.
 Please mail or fax this form to the department of Benefits & Wellness.
 If we have a copy of your letter of retirement at the time we receive your form, we will be happy to complete the form for you and return it to you for delivery to your nearest Social Security Office.
 Please remember to send or fax us a copy of your Medicare card showing Hospital Insurance and Medical Insurance when you receive it.
 We need a copy of your Medicare card to properly invoice you.